The beautiful Brúarfoss Waterfall - is this the bluest River in Iceland

 The current steel beam bridge, which was erected in 1966, stands on the pillars of the old bridge.
 It was not built for cars, only for horses and pedestrians.

-The woodwork of the bridge was renewed in 2009.
-And nowadays it it is used by a myriad of tourists who have come to admire Brúarfoss :)
+The bridge's woodwork was renewed in 2009.
+And nowadays it is used by a myriad of tourists who have come to admire Brúarfoss :)

-Brúará river is around 40 km long and merges with Hvítá glacial river as I mentioned earlier.
+The Brúará river is around 40 km long and merges with the Hvítá glacial river, as I mentioned earlier.

-I have seen so much wrong information on the internet about the Brúará river.
+I have seen so much incorrect information online about the Brúará river.

 I have also read that this waterfall is in the Hítará river, but that river runs in West Iceland and has a small Brúarfoss waterfall, which has nothing to do with the Brúarfoss waterfall in the Brúará river here upcountry in South Iceland.

-You can see photos of that small Brúarfoss waterfall in my travel-blog about Hítardalur valley.
+You can see photos of that small Brúarfoss waterfall in my travel blog about the Hítardalur valley.

 The Giantess Hít in Hítardalur Valley and the Party of the Trolls - Folklore from West Iceland

-This is not a fast hike, been there and done that, but an amazing visit to nature at its most beautiful.
+This is not a fast hike, been there and done that, but a fantastic visit to nature at its most beautiful.

 Let's be respectful of other visitors who want to enjoy this beautiful scenery and refrain from using drones.
 Let's enjoy nature and its sounds.

-I am afraid though that this hike has become too popular due to the beauty of nature and might be overly crowded.
+I am afraid, though, that this hike has become too popular because of its natural beauty and might be overly crowded.

-I decided on writing about it as I am travel writer showing you beautiful places in Iceland.
-But I am also a great fan of Iceland and connect to the soul of my country and I hope that it shines through in my articles.
+I decided to write about it because I am a travel writer, showing you beautiful places in Iceland.
+But I am also a great fan of Iceland and connected to the soul of my country, and I hope that it shines through in my travel blogs.

 The hike to Brúarfoss is 3.5 km one way, and hiking back and forth 7 km takes some 2.5 - 3 hours depending on how long you want to stay and admire the sights.